scientific-publishing-tools-meeting/meeting-overview/README.md

 5-7pm: Rest and Dinner.
 7-9pm: Informal hacker time and demos.

-**Day 3**
+**Day 3 — Nov 8**
 9-10:30am: Demo and discuss where we are
-10:30-12pm: Plan next steps and areas where we’ll communicate with each other  |
+10:30-12pm: Plan next steps and areas where we’ll communicate with each other